Little Sisters of the Poor

-The Little Sisters of the Poor (Petites Sœurs des Pauvres) is a Roman Catholic religious institute for women.
-It was founded by the Catholic saint, Jeanne Jugan.
-Having felt the need to care for the many impoverished elderly who lined the streets of French towns and cities, Jugan established the congregation to care for the elderly in 1839.
+The Little Sisters of the Poor (Petites Sœurs des pauvres) is a Catholic religious institute for women founded by Jeanne Jugan.
+Having felt the need to care for the many impoverished elderly who lined the streets of French towns and cities, Jugan established the congregation in 1839.

 History

 Saint Jeanne Jugan, foundress of the order.

 Marie Jamet, Mother Superior for nearly fifty years after Jugan.

 The Congregation of the Little Sisters of the Poor was founded in Cancale in Brittany in 1839.
 In 1847, a house was established in Tours, and communities of sisters began to spread across France.
 In 1851, the work expanded to England, and in 1868, the Little Sisters also extended to the United States, where (as of 2014) they now operate twenty-nine homes to care for the elderly poor.

 Pope Benedict XVI canonized their foundress, Jeanne Jugan, on 11 October 2009.

 Present day

 The motherhouse is in Saint-Pern, France.

-Internationally, the letters following their name are PSDP.
+Internationally, the letters following members' names are PSDP.
 In the United States, however, they are LSP.
 Today the Little Sisters of the Poor serve over 13,000 of the elderly poor in 31 countries around the world (including homes in the United States, Turkey, Hong Kong, Taiwan, India, Penang, New Zealand, South Korea, and Philippines), continuing their original purpose of caring for the elderly.
 As of January 1, 2014, they were one of the larger religious institutes of women in the Catholic Church, with 234 houses and 2,372 members.

-Members, per the evangelical counsels, make vows of chastity, poverty, and obedience, but also a fourth, hospitality.
+Members, in accordance with the evangelical counsels, make vows of chastity, poverty, and obedience, but also a fourth, hospitality.
 They believe hospitality perfects the other three by bringing their religious consecration into the realities of everyday life and giving a spiritual dimension to the many humble tasks of hospitality performed throughout the day.
 They wear traditional habits, either all-white or black with gray veils.

 The Sisters continue the tradition of begging, which was set forth by their founder, Jugan.
 To provide for the needs of the aged poor, she traveled the roads of France on foot seeking alms.
 She was recognized by the begging basket she carried.
 Knocking on doors, she asked for not only money but also for gifts that were needed, such as food, clothing, wood, and wool.